Clark University: 2000s

 In 2024, undergraduate student workers at Clark also began a campaign to unionize with Teamsters Local 170.
-The group publicly announced their intent to unionize through an Instagram post on January 17, 2025 and Teamsters Local 170 filed for an election on their behalf with the NLRB on February 14, 2025.
+The group publicly announced their intent to unionize through an Instagram post on January 17, 2025. and Teamsters Local 170 filed for an election on their behalf with the NLRB on February 14, 2025.
 The proposed unit included all undergraduate student workers and graduate workers not covered under the existing contract, a total of 620 employees.
 However, Teamsters Local 170 withdrew their election petition on February 28, 2025, citing concerns about Clark's stated intent to challenge the NLRB's Columbia 2016 decision, which protects the right of student workers at private universities to unionize.
 On March 5, Clark University Undergraduate Workers United and Teamsters Local 170 called for the university to sign a card check neutrality agreement, which would allow the group to unionize without a formal NLRB election.
 On March 13, 2025, the group began an indefinite strike for card check neutrality that continued until March 23, 2025, when Clark University Undergraduate Workers United organizers released a statement announcing their decision to end the strike but continuing to call for card check neutrality.

 In response to growing concerns over the budget and enrollment trends, Clark announced its plans to cut faculty positions by 30% from 2025 to 2028 as part of a larger restructuring of the university, which also includes programming cuts.
+Citing financial sustainability and improvement of job prospects as objectives, interim provost John Magee led the elimination of programs in ancient civilization, French and francophone studies, comparative literature, and a major in studio art, as well as the pausing or restructuring of multiple graduate courses.
+Student critics linked the cuts to the university's prioritization of the recently opened Becker School of Design and Technology's video game programs.